 The purpose of summative assessment is to confirm the standard the candidate has reached as a result of participating in the learning process.
 Candidates should be encouraged to do the best they can and be made aware of the difference between these summative assessments and any formative assessments they have been subject to.
 Candidates may not have access to the full marking grids, as these may be misinterpreted as pass, merit distinction descriptors.
-Refer to the Technical qualifications - teaching, Guidance on assessment conditions
+Refer to the Technical qualifications - teaching, learning and assessment centre guidance document, available on the City & Guilds website for further information on preparing candidates for Technical qualification assessment.

-The assessment conditions that are in place for this synoptic assignment are to:

-ensure the rigour of the assessment process

-provide fairness for candidates

-give confidence in the outcome.